deyran/pro-asp-net-mvc/chapter-16/02-preparing-the-example-proj.md

 ## Preparing the example project

-The UrlsAndRoutes project (from the previous chapter) will be used, but it's necessary to delete the AdditionalControllers folder and HomeController.cs file.
+The UrlsAndRoutes project (chapter 15) will be used, but it's necessary to delete the AdditionalControllers folder and HomeController.cs file.
 To perform the deletion, right-click on the AdditionalControllers folder and select Delete from the pop-up menu.

 ### Simplifying the routes